mmmorris1975/aws-runas/README.md

 role) to obtain credentials for.
 If any command is supplied (aws-runas in "wrapper" mode), it will be ignored.
 Successful requests made to the HTTP endpoint will be output as INFO level logs in a quasi-http access log format

-    $ aws-runas --ec2 profile_name
+    $ sudo aws-runas --ec2 profile_name

+When executing programs which will get their credentials via this local metadata service, it may be necessary to set the `AWS_SHARED_CREDENTIALS_FILE` environment variable to an invalid value so the AWS SDK does not attempt to use the credentials in that file to make the AWS service calls.
+This is because the default AWS credential lookup chain uses that file before attempting to get credentials via the metadata service.

+Example:

+    $ aws s3 ls

+May not connect to the metadata service for credentials, and you'll end up seeing a bucket list for the account where the credentials in the shared credential file are valid.
+One way to get around this will be to run the command like this instead:

+    $ AWS_SHARED_CREDENTIALS_FILE=/dev/null aws s3 ls

 ## Building

 ### Build Requirements

-Developed and tested using the go 1.10 tool chain, aws-sdk-go v1.13.25, and kingpin.v2 v2.2.6 *NOTE* This project uses the (currently) experimental `dep` dependency manager.
+Developed and tested using the go 1.10 tool chain, aws-sdk-go v1.13.25, and kingpin.v2 v2.2.6
+*NOTE* This project uses the (currently) experimental `dep` dependency manager.
 See https://github.com/golang/dep for details.

 ### Build Steps